Saurabh-Bhargav/Project/pfSense/High Availability pfSense Cluster Implementation/Documentations/README.md

    Go to System > High Availability

    Make sure you test that changes you making in master are being reflected on backup immediately.
+Make sure you turn on sync in both machines.

 2. Configure CARP settings on both pfSense VMs: